rtmrtmrtmrtm/fate/README.md

 selected call-sign.
 Type control-C or control-X to quit.
 The file qso-trace.txt will contain the text of signals you have selected with control-A.

+Missing: automatic choice of a transmit audio frequency that's not in use; decoding and transmitting compound call-signs; speeds other than Normal; indication of input audio level.

 Robert Morris, AB1HL